Climate Change and Environment

 Gender Assessment of USAID/Mexico Environment Program with focus on Conservation International’s Usumacinta Watershed Program in Chiapas

 In support of USAID/Mexico’s Environment Program efforts to build stronger linkages between environmental issues, economic growth, and gender equity, CP conducted a gender assessment of Conservation International’s (CI) Usumacinta Watershed Management Program in Chiapas as well as ecotourism activities conducted through this program.
-CP also delivered a gender mainstreaming workshop for CI and other USAID conservation partners from Mexico, and a workshop on on population and environment for CI field staff in Mexico, Philippines, Madagascar, and Cambodia.
+CP also delivered a gender mainstreaming workshop for CI and other USAID conservation partners from Mexico, and a workshop on population and environment for CI field staff in Mexico, Philippines, Madagascar, and Cambodia.

 CP conducted the first regional assessment that focused on the intersection of three key issues in East Africa: gender, agriculture, and climate change.
 The assessment included a desk study of gender issues related to agriculture and climate change, interviews with regional stakeholders in East Africa, and a regional workshop.